CHICAGO (AP) — It looks as if Chicago White Sox slugger Eloy Jiménez could spend a lot of time at designated hitter this year.

 Jiménez said he has had “good communication” with Pedro Grifol since he took over as White Sox manager in November.
 Asked about his offseason conditioning, Jiménez playfully brushed off the question.

 “I’m going to give you a surprise.
-I’m not going to answer right now,” he said.
+I’m not going to answer right now,” said Jiménez, who plans to play for his native Dominican Republic in the World Baseball Classic.
 “You’re going to see me in spring training.”

 Follow Jay Cohen at https://twitter.com/jcohenap